 Be earnest and discover more about The Importance of Being Earnest (1895)

 Oscar Wilde was a renowned poseur, as may be many modern "celebrities", drag queens, politicans and television presenters, at least as portrayed through the mass media.
-I doubt it is possible to be a true friend to someone whose persona is a pretence.
+I doubt it is possible to be a true friend to someone whose persona is a pretense.

+Many people often mistake entertainment for friendship.
 But what does it mean to be genuine?
 The Importance of Being Earnest might provide some interesting answers.